-EITN90 Radar and Remote Sensing Lecture 13: Remote sensing Daniel Sjöberg Department of Electrical and Information Technology Spring 2018 Lunch lectures at Axis Communications tomorrow - Wednesday February 28. - 12:15 Lunch sandwich is served - ► 13:00 Radar lectures with speakers from Acconeer, Texas Instruments and Axis.
+EITN90 Radar and Remote Sensing Lecture 13: Remote sensing

+Daniel Sjöberg

+Department of Electrical and Information Technology

+Lunch lectures at Axis Communications tomorrow

+- Wednesday March 6.

+- ▶ 12:15 Lunch sandwich is served

+- ▶ 13:00 Radar lectures with speakers from Axis AB and Acconeer AB.

 The lunch and the lectures are held at Axis Communications AB in Lund.
 It is at the main Axis building at Emdalavägen 14 (15 minute walk from LTH).
-First find the reception and then look for a conference room called Kebenekaise.
-When you find the reception, go up the stairs.
-You do not need any visitor badges.
+First go to the reception and get a visitor badge.

-Learning outcomes of this lecture In this lecture we will - See how radar systems can provide earth observation data. - Observe how different surface structure and materials affect reflection properties. - Understand the difference between active and passive sensing.
+Learning outcomes of this lecture

+In this lecture we will

+- See how radar systems can provide earth observation data. - Observe how different surface structure and materials affect reflection properties. - Understand the difference between active and passive sensing.

-FIGURE 1-1 ■ Major elements of the radar transmission/ reception process.
+FIGURE 1-1 = Major elements of the radar transmission/ reception process.

-Outline

-1 General features of remote sensing
+- 1 General features of remote sensing

-2 Scattering from earth surface features
+- 2 Scattering from earth surface features

-8 Passive microwave imaging
+- 3 Passive microwave imaging

-4 Conclusions
+- 4 Conclusions

-Outline

-1 General features of remote sensing